 Help with grip, warmth and comfort practicing yoga on hard surfaces.
 Open toe design makes it easier to maintain balance.
 Thin fabric makes them comfortable for hot yoga, and protects feet from sweat after class.
-One sizes fits most, many patterns available.
+One size fits most, many patterns available.

 Material is a bit thin.
 Only one size.
 Some say they run small, but they do stretch a bit.

-Made from non-toxic cotton that readily absorbs sweat and keeps your foot fungal free.
+Made from non-toxic cotton that readily absorbs sweat and keeps your foot fungus free.
 Ergonomically designed, sun-patterned grip keeps you grounded on your mat in various "slippery" poses like warrior 2.
 No-fuss washing and grip stays sticky after multiple washes.
 Pack comes in 4 colors.
 Versatile; many reviewers love to wear off the mat as well.

-A minority of reviewers experienced the socks slipping off, possibly an elastic issue, but for others they fit like a second skin.
+A minority of reviewers experienced the socks slipping off, possibly an elastic issue, but for others, they fit like a second skin.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Yoga is an excellent way to improve your strength, balance, and flexibility.
 Though it’s challenging on a good day, it can be even more so if you’re constantly slipping around on your mat.
 This is an especially common issue if you enjoy hot yoga.
 Fortunately, there’s a simple solution to this problem: yoga socks.